corbindavenport/tootbot/README.md

 # Tootbot

 **I am no longer actively developing Tootbot, and no bug fixes or new features will be implemented.
-There is one fork developed by Mark Burgunder [here](https://gitlab.com/marvin8/tootbot), with fixes to Gfycat integration and a few other changes.**
+There a fork developed by Mark Burgunder [here](https://gitlab.com/marvin8/tootbot), with fixes to Gfycat integration and and other changes.**

-**If you want to take over this project, [send me an email](https://corbin.io/contact.html).**

 This is a Python bot that looks up posts from specified subreddits and automatically posts them on Twitter and/or [Mastodon](https://joinmastodon.org/).
 It is based on [reddit-twitter-bot](https://github.com/rhiever/reddit-twitter-bot).
 Tootbot is now used by [a wide variety of social media accounts](https://github.com/corbindavenport/tootbot/wiki/Accounts-using-Tootbot).